-Types of Non-Toxic Baking Sheets
+What Kind of Baking Sheets are Safe?

-As you can see in our product recommendations, there are a number of non-toxic baking sheets you should get your hands on.
+As you can see in our product recommendations, there are a number of non-toxic baking sheets you can get your hands on.
 But how do you know which baking sheet to choose if you’re in a store and buying directly off of the shelf?